 Source: RSMeans data from Gordianโ„ข

-How Much Does Window Frame Materials Cost?
+How Much Do Different Window Frame Materials Cost?

 The window frame material you choose is another major cost factor.
 You can choose between aluminum, composite, fiberglass, vinyl, and wood framing.